ArubikU/polyloft/errors.md

-Fix in engine.go 1983 ast.OpMul, aparently the weight and mult value are detected as int instead of float, need to ensure the type is float when multiplying with float. maybe its the fault of the way that the value is instantiated in the first place, because it should work as its codede
+Fix in engine.go 1983 ast.OpMul, aparently the weight and mult value are detected as int instead of float, need to ensure the type is float when multiplying with float. maybe its the fault of the way that the value is instantiated in the first place, because it should work as its coded.

 ## TestGenericConstraint_ViolationAtCreation and others
 AnimalContainer<NotAnAnimal>